Ahmad Hasan Dani

 Ahmad Hassan Dani (Urdu: احمد حسن دانی) FRAS, SI, HI (20 June 1920 – 26 January 2009) was a Pakistani archaeologist, historian, and linguist.
 He was among the foremost authorities on Central Asian and South Asian archaeology and history.
 He introduced archaeology as a discipline in higher education in Pakistan and Bangladesh.
 Throughout his career, Dani held various academic positions and international fellowships, apart from conducting archaeological excavations and research.
-He is particularly known for archaeological work on pre-Indus civilization and Gandhara sites in Northern Pakistan.
+He is particularly known for archaeological work on pre-Indus civilization and Gandhara sites in northern Pakistan.

 Biography

 Early life

-Ahmad Hasan Dani, from an ethnic Kashmiri Muslim family of traders from the Wain clan, was born on 20 June 1920 in Basna, British India.
+Ahmad Hasan Dani, was born on 20 June 1920 into an ethnic Kashmiri Muslim family of traders of the Wain clan, in Basna, in the Central Provinces and Berar in British India (now in Chhattisgarh, India).
 He graduated in 1944, with an MA degree in Sanskrit, to become the first Muslim graduate of Banaras Hindu University.
 He scored highest marks in the exams which earned him a gold medal.
 This also qualified him for a teaching fellowship from the same university.
 Although he was provided with the grant, he was not allowed to teach owing to his religious beliefs.
 He stayed there for six months.
 In 1945, he started working as a trainee in archaeology under the guidance of Mortimer Wheeler.
 At this time, he participated in excavations at Taxila and Mohenjo-daro.